-C1 Leaf, Yard, and Clean Wood Debris Recycling.
+Leaf, Yard, and Clean Wood Debris Recycling

 To ensure community members have options to recycle leaf, yard, and clean wood debris that are banned from landfill disposal, SWMEs must annually ensure that at least one leaf, yard, and clean wood recycling collection location exists within their jurisdiction.
 This location can be either privately or publicly owned; however, if the only collection location closes or ceases collection during the SWIP term, then the SWME must provide a collection option for its community members.
 SWMEs must list where to drop off clean wood in their A-Z Guides.
-Recycling options can include dimensional lumber that is reused, clean wood that is burned to produce heat and/or power for buildings (including wood stoves), clean Plan for Ensuring Collection Exists: exists within their jurisdiction.
-This location can be either privately or publicly owned; however, if the only collection location closes or ceases collection during the SWIP term, then the SWME must provide a collection option for its community members.
-SWMEs must list where to drop off clean wood in their A-Z Guides.
-Recycling options can include dimensional lumber that is reused, clean mulch and compost for use in filter socks and filter berms.
+Recycling options can include dimensional lumber that is reused, clean wood that is burned to produce heat and/or power for buildings (including wood stoves), clean wood that is chipped to create mulch or compost feedstocks, and other options listed in the state's Leaf, Yard, and Clean Wood Debris Guide.
+Collection locations should be co-located with solid waste facilities that collect C&D and trash to make clean wood recycling convenient.